Start an Application

 - Violinists, violists, cellists, and pianists ages 21-31 (exceptions to the age limit may be granted)

 - Established string quartets and piano trios are encouraged to apply

 - Must be available to be in La Jolla, California from late July through August 2023

 Application Fee Waiver

 There is a $45 application fee for each application due at the time of submission.
-La Jolla Music Society is committed to equity in all its programs.
-If you are unable to pay the fee, please review Acceptd’s financial assistance information or reach out to La Jolla Music Society (contact information provided below).
+La Jolla Music Society is committed to equity across all its programs.
+If you are unable to pay the fee, please review Acceptd’s financial assistance information or reach out directly to La Jolla Music Society (contact information provided below).

 For over 30 years, Fellowship Artist alumni have gone on to win major awards and competitions, including the Avery Fisher Career Grant, the Fischoff Competition, and the Banff International String Quartet Competition.
 Many past Fellowship Artists have returned to perform during the festival and on La Jolla Music Society’s Winter Season, including Dover Quartet, Escher String Quartet, Rolston String Quartet, John Largess of Miró Quartet, Sheryl Staples, Felix Fan of FLUX Quartet, and many others.
 Check out what the Dover Quartet has to say about their experience as Fellowship Artists.